xtremestar123/claim-epic-freebies/README.md

   - cron: "0 0 * * *" # Everyday at 00:00 UTC
 ```

-**Note:** _The schedule trigger of GitHub Actions is a bit inaccurate, so there may be a delay of about 5 to 10 minutes._
+**Note:** _The scheduler of GitHub Actions is a bit inaccurate, so there may be a delay of about 5 to 10 minutes._

 #### Multiple Accounts

-If you want to set this up for multiple accounts, You need to create more secrets.
+If you want to set this up for multiple accounts, You need to create more secrets and jobs.
 You can label them accordingly for easy identification.
 You also need to create more jobs in order to do this.

 ```yml
 jobs: